Governing Features

 This term is used by relational/assemblage philosophers to speak about the 'space of possibilities'.

 'The Virtual' is a term used by Deleuze and Guattari that parallels the idea of {{phase-space}}.
 The Virtual alludes to aspects of reality that may or may not manifest, depending on how a system comes to be activated.
-Learn more →
+Read more and see related content for The Virtual →

 The quantity and breadth of a system's adaptive potential is its 'requisite variety'.